 - 1.5 5.
 Median or Central Reserve or Traffic Separator

 5 major components of a city road such as footpath, kerb, pedestrian crossing, median are described below

 The portion of the roadway of an urban road reserved only for pedestrians is called Footpath.

-They are provided in urban areas when the vehicular, as well as pedestrian traffic, are heavy, to provide protection to pedestrians and decrease accident.
+They are provided in urban areas when vehicular, as well as pedestrian traffic, are heavy, to provide protection to pedestrians and decrease accidents.

 Footpaths are generally provided on either side of the road and the minimum width should be 1.5 m.

 A kerb (also termed as a curb)is a vertical or sloping member provided along the edge of a pavement or Shoulder to give strength and protect the edge of the pavement.
 It Indicates the boundary between the pavement and shoulder or sometimes island or footpath or car parking space.

 kerbs are generally constructed of cut stone or cement concrete slabs.
 The kerbs are usually divided into three groups based on their function.